fastrgv/RufasCube/README.md

 No Makefile is provided, but build scripts are used.
 Suggestions for improving the build process are welcome.

 -------------------------------------------------------
-MacOSX:
+MacOSX => ocmp.sh:

-<ocmp.sh>:  build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
+build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
 I used this to build the executable that I deliver, named rufascube_osx.
 Macs with a recent but standard configuration of OS-X should be able to rebuild using this script.

 ------------------------------------------------------
-GNU/Linux:
+GNU/Linux => scmp.sh:

-<lcmp.sh>:  utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
+utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./libs/.
 This is used to build the dynamically-linked [gnu/linux] executable, which should run in the presence of ./libs, whether or not your system has those libraries installed.
 This was used to create the executable named rufascube_gnu.
 If it doesn't run on your linux distro, you will have to try to build the executable yourself.
-In that case, it is hoped that this script <lcmp.sh> will work for you.
+In that case, it is hoped that this script (scmp.sh) will work for you.
 The intent was to provide all the needed interface/include files under ./libs/.

+If the delivered linux binary does not run on your distro, recompile with scmp.sh

 ------------------------